kyma-project/kyma/docs/getting-started/08-connect-external-application.md

   EOF
   ```

-2. Check if the Application CR was created.
+2. Check that the Application CR was created.
 Its phase should state `deployed`:

    ```bash
    kubectl get application commerce-mock -o=jsonpath="{.status.installationStatus.status}"